emcf/thepipe/README.md

 ## Extract clean data from tricky documents ⚡

 thepi.pe is a package that can scrape clean markdown, multimodal media, and structured data from complex documents.
 It uses vision-language models (VLMs) under the hood for superior output quality, and works out-of-the-box with any LLM, VLM, or vector database.
-It can extract well-formatted data from a wide range of sources, including PDFs, URLs, Word docs, Powerpoints, Python notebooks, videos, audio, and more.
+It can extract well-formatted data from a wide range of sources, including PDFs, Word docs, Powerpoints, Python notebooks, videos, audio, and more.

 ## Features 🌟

 - Scrape clean markdown, tables, and images from any document
-- Scrape text, images, video, and audio from any file or URL
+- Scrape text, images, video, and audio from any file
 - Works out-of-the-box with vision-language models, vector databases, and RAG frameworks
 - AI-native file-type detection, layout analysis, and structured data extraction
-- Accepts a wide range of sources, including PDFs, URLs, Word docs, Powerpoints, Python notebooks, GitHub repos, videos, audio, and more
+- Accepts a wide range of sources, including PDFs, Word docs, Powerpoints, Python notebooks, videos, audio, and more

 ## Get started in 5 minutes 🚀